-- 5.11.
-Integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies - 5.11.1 How effectively does your State Party integrate the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies?
+5.11.
+Integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies

+5.11.1 - How effectively does your State Party integrate the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies?

 Protecting biological and cultural diversity and providing ecosystem services and benefits.
 High Strengthening resilience to natural hazards and climate change.
-High Contributing to inclusion and equality.
-Not applicable Enhancing the quality of life and well-being.
+Limited Contributing to inclusion and equality.
+High Enhancing the quality of life and well-being.
 High Respecting, protecting and promoting human rights.
-Not applicable Respecting, consulting and involving indigenous peoples and local communities.
-Not applicable Achieving gender equality.
-Not applicable Ensuring growth, employment, income and livelihoods.
-High Promoting economic investment and quality tourism.
+High Respecting, consulting and involving indigenous peoples and local communities.
+Some Achieving gender equality.
+High Ensuring growth, employment, income and livelihoods.
+High

+Promoting economic investment and quality tourism.
 High Strengthening capacity-building, innovation and local entrepreneurship.
 High Ensuring conflict prevention.
-Not applicable Protecting heritage during conflict.
-Some Promoting conflict resolution.
-Not applicable Contributing to post-conflict recovery.
+Limited Protecting heritage during conflict.
+High Promoting conflict resolution.
+Some Contributing to post-conflict recovery.
 Not applicable Other (please specify).
-Not applicable If 'Other' applies, please specify
+High If 'Other' applies, please specify Honorary Heritage and Crime Prevention

-- 5.12.
-UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011 - 5.12.1 In relation to the UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011, please indicate which of the following steps your State Party has taken (you can check multiple boxes):
+5.12.
+UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011

+5.12.1 - In relation to the UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011, please indicate which of the following steps your State Party has taken (you can check multiple boxes):